What is bitcoin? Your guide to buying bitcoin

 What is bitcoin and what makes it unique?

 Bitcoin is a digital currency that was created to offer a “peer-to-peer digital cash system,” meaning two parties can transact directly with each other without having to go through a financial institution.
 This is called decentralization.

-The fact bitcoin is digital also makes it super divisible, with the smallest unit being called a “satoshi”.
+The fact bitcoin is digital also makes it super divisible, with the smallest unit being called a “satoshi” (or, sats for short).
 Unlike the Canadian dollar which only breaks down to 100 cents, you can go all the way to one hundred millionth of a bitcoin (0.00000001).
 Its divisibility is why you can buy small portions of a bitcoin.

 Another defining characteristic of bitcoin is that it’s limited in supply.
 There will only exist 21 million bitcoin.
 No more and no less.
 No one can just make more of it.
-But why does this matter?
+Why does this matter?
 Well, let’s compare the production of Ferraris with the value of money.

 But being a young currency and technology means that its value fluctuates as it continues to find market-fit.
 The price volatility of bitcoin scares some people.
 That’s understandable.
-However, consider that many people see this volatility as the growing pains of a new (and better) system being put in place.
+However, consider that many people see this volatility as the growing pains of a new (and better) financial system being put in place.
 Eventually, when the dust settles, people believe the value will stabilize.

 So why do people buy bitcoin?

 They buy bitcoin because of one (or more) of the following reasons:

 - they believe it’s the future of money